DGAP-Public Voting Rights: TUI AG (english) () | aktiencheck.de

 3. Details of person subject to the notification obligation

-Name: City and country of registered office: Arrow Bidco Limited London United Kingdom
+Name: City and country of registered office: Artemis Investment Management London United Kingdom LLP

 4. Names of shareholder(s) holding directly 3% or more voting rights, if different from 3.